The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Calca has two main bus terminals.
 The main connects Calca to Pisac and Urubamba and can be found here.
 To reach the tiny hamlet of Lamay for the Huchuy Qosqo trek, head in the direction of Pisac.

-Collectivos to Lares depart from Calca’s other terminal that can be found at Mariano de los Santos Street.
-Note: During the Covid Pandemic the collectivos and cars were temporarily departing from Calca’s main terminal.
-Double check before walking in towards the stadium.
+Collectivos to Lares depart from Calcaβs other terminal which can be found at Mariano de los Santos Street.
+During the Covid Pandemic, the collectivos and cars were temporarily departing from Calcaβs main terminal.
+Double-check before walking in towards the stadium.

 - Collectivos drop at the Plaza de Armas in Lares AND the entrance of the Termales